-Title VI and Environmental Justice in action - The information from and practices for engaging underserved communities were applied to the 2014 Regional Transportation Plan (RTP) update and the 2015-18 Metropolitan Transportation Improvement Program (MTIP), particularly in the civil rights assessment, which sought to better assess the benefits and burdens of regional, programmatic investments for these communities.
+Title VI and Environmental Justice in action - The information from and practices for engaging underserved communities were applied to the 2018 Regional Transportation Plan (RTP) update and the 2018-21 Metropolitan Transportation Improvement Program (MTIP), particularly in the civil rights assessment, which sought to better assess the benefits and burdens of regional, programmatic investments for these communities.
 Using the information from the RFFA process and engaging advocates helped define and determine thresholds for analysis of effects on communities of color, with limited English proficiency and with low-income as well as communities of older and younger adults.
-Feedback on this analytical process has led to an equity workgroup to further refine how Metro will assess the benefits and burdens of these regional programs on these communities for the 2018 RTP update and the next MTIP.